Workers in Belgium enjoy excellent protection against unemployment.

 International researchers are only entitled to receive unemployment benefits in Belgium if :

 - there is a bilateral social security agreement between Belgium and their home country

 - they have paid social security contributions in Belgium for a sufficient number of months

 - they have registered as a job-seeker with the public employment agency for the region in which they are living.

 Further information regarding unemployment benefits and entitlement can be found at : https://www.socialsecurity.be/CMS/en/coming_to_belgium/index.html

 For statistics on unemployment, see the website of Belgian Federal Public Service Employment, Labour and Social Dialogue.

-Unemployment benefits are managed by the federal National Employment Office (Office National de l'Emploi, ONEM - Rijksdienst voor Arbeidsvoorziening, RVA).
-The ONEM/RVA determines the framework and legal context for unemployment benefits and also decides whether or not an individual is entitled to receive them.
-The payment of unemployment benefits and the processing of individual files is done by a public agency or by trade unions.
+Unemployment benefits are managed by the federal national employment office (Office national de l'emploi - ONEM, Rijksdienst oor Arbeidsvoorziening - RVA).
+The ONEM/RVA determines the framework and legal context for unemployment benefits and.also decides whether or not an individual is entitled to receive them.

-The outplacement of unemployed workers is organized by (four) public regional agencies.
+Finally, the outplacement of unemployed workers is organized by public regional agencies.
 Which agency is competent depends on where the unemployed worker lives.
 Each agency helps unemployed workers to find a new job through job offers, publication of their CV, training and personalized follow-up.